clblamires/ninesjournal/_posts/2018-10-19-farms-and-spiders.md

 tags: spiders farm wizard
 episode: 1
 adventure: greatones
+summary: "Six travelers join forces to protect a small farm on the outskirts of Oakshade from a mysterious threat."
+levelup: false
 ---
 I have been traveling a long time now.
 My travels brought me to this place, Oakshade.
 It is a peaceful hamlet, nice enough that I could find work here.
 This story begins as I entered Oakshade as I encountered the people who would become my traveling companions.